What I Eat in a Day on Vegan Keto: Supplements

 The one I take is from Codeage.
 I really like this brand because they employ extensive third-party testing to ensure the quality of all of their products* and because their electrolytes contain no filler ingredients, artificial flavors, colors, sweeteners or preservatives.
 They’re also made in the US, which is nice.
 I take one pill every morning.

-Basically, a few weeks ago, I started adding 1 tsp of MCT to my coffee in the morning.
+Basically, a little while ago, I started adding 1-2 tsp of MCT to my coffee in the morning.
 I’ve really noticed an increase in energy and a decrease in hunger.
 I practice intermittent fasting and have noticed that I’m able to fast for 2-3 hours longer, just with the addition of MCT oil.
 The increase in energy is a nice bonus as well, because I recently started making my coffee half-caf and switching to decaf after the first cup, so I was a little worried about feeling run down and tired while I adjusted.

 I’ve been using a pure C8 (one type of MCT, caprylic acid – fun story, all MCTs have names deriving from capra, the Latin word for ‘goat’) and have really been enjoying it.
 I’ve also been blending it into an “occasional” (read: near-daily) keto hot chocoate and it blends really well there.
 It’s from the same company as the electrolyte pills, so they have the same testing and quality standards.* The MCT oil is also produced without solvents, which I really like.